agcdtmr/agcdtmr/README.md

 5. Mental Health
 6. Data (especially about how datas of women are currently used, not used or ‘biasedly’ used)

+## Projects
+A mix of personal and freelance projects, so far

+Ongoing project: [Job Search](https://github.com/agcdtmr/didactic-journey) made using themuse.com api, python, django

+- [Christmas Travel](https://github.com/agcdtmr/christmas-travel) Mobile App - made with React Native and UI libraries
+- [Powerfolio.nl](https://www.canva.com/link?target=https%3A%2F%2Fwww.powerfolio.nl&design=DAE_7ll36jo&accessRole=owner&linkSource=document) with [Techlabs](https://techlabs.org/) for their Data Science Track
+- [Jobs Search Engine](https://github.com/agcdtmr/cfg_group_project) focused in UK using reed.uk api - made with Python, MySQL, Bootstrap for CSS, and HTML

 ## 💞️ I’m looking to collaborate on

+- Financial Tech
+- Health Tech
+- Women wearables Tech
 - surprise me!

 ## 🌱 I’m currently interested and learning ...